Big bets on Valeant hit some hedge funds hard in October

-BOSTON Concentrated bets on Valeant Pharmaceuticals (VRX.N) (VRX.TO) left some hedge funds nursing heavy losses last month when the industry darling's stock price tumbled nearly 50 percent.
+BOSTON Nov 6 Concentrated bets on Valeant Pharmaceuticals left some hedge funds nursing heavy losses last month when the industry darling's stock price tumbled nearly 50 percent.

 Nehal Chopra's Tiger Ratan, which had more than 20 percent of its assets in Valeant at the end of the second quarter, lost 9 percent in October, according to two people familiar with the fund's performance.